Episode 138: Leveling Up Your Business Through The Art Of Delegation With Eric Sparrow

 Listen to the podcast here

 Every entrepreneur would want to see their businesses grow and expand.
 But alongside the exciting endeavor of scaling your business is your duty to master the art of delegation.
 Sitting down with Brett Gilliland is the Founder of Milkhouse Candles Company, Eric Sparrow.
 He shares how he realized the importance of work delegation as their business grows from a simple hobby to a full-fledged company with several employees.
 Eric explains how learning to let go of his responsibilities brought his business to the next level.
 He also talks about the importance of hiring efficient people and keeping them satisfied at all times, which ultimately leads to top-notch customer experience.
+Check out this podcast as well as learn more about delegation through our business coaching program!

 As you know from reading previous episodes, I always get super excited about introducing my special guest.
 This episode is no exception.
 I have here somebody whom I have known for a number of years and whom I admire greatly.
 His name is Eric Sparrow.
 He is the Founder of Milkhouse Candle Company.
 As part of his little bio that he submitted in preparation for this interview, the little quote says, “I had no idea that the world was so hungry for a cleaner burning scented candle.”
 With that, I’m going to welcome you to the show, Eric.
 Thank you for being here.